Swiss Democracy at Work

 The federal government has about 40 000 civil servants (900 000 in the Netherlands).
 The federal government is also limited to seven ministers (Bundesrat/Bundesrätin/conseilleur fédéral), according to the Constitution of 1848.
 The number of ministers in the Netherlands is 29 (including 9 state secretaries)!

-The EU has 27 departments, not to mention the horse-trading, lack of transparency and democratic farce in the appointment proceedings.
+The EU has 27 departments, including horse trading, lack of transparency and democratic farce in the appointment proceedings.

 In Switzerland, however, it is also and above all about democratic control and quality, including in the composition of the government (based on principles of collegiality (Kollegialitätsprinzip), cooperation (Konkordanzprinzip), the magic formula (Zauberformel) and the appointment of ministers.